clevertree/relay/README.md

 Shared Configuration
 --------------------
 The CLI and UI share a single on-disk configuration file (`~/.relay/config.toml` by default).
-Configuration options include the RPC endpoint, default wallet, and data path.
-The UI provides a settings page to edit configuration values; changes are saved to disk immediately and update the CLI behavior (for example, the SQLite state DB location).
+Configuration options include the Default master node endpoint `node1.relaynet.online` and default data path.
+The UI provides a settings page to edit configuration values; config changes are saved to disk immediately and affect the CLI behavior

 Default Client Behavior
 -----------------------
-By default the client does not download git repository data.
+By default, the client does not download git repository data.
 Browsing channels initially connects to a master peer server (a host-mode client running the Rust static http frontend).
 A local git clone is created only when a user explicitly chooses to download a channel repository via the UI or the CLI.
 This keeps the default client lightweight and network-driven while allowing offline/offloading via optional local storage when requested.

 ## Key Features